faye111/Employment-Vs-GDP/README.md

-## ETL Report - Employment & GDP
+# ETL Report - Employment & GDP

 We decided to create a useful data pipeline for analyzing international socioeconomic trends.
 Pulled the standardized data from the OECD, and prepared it for the future analysis

-Extracting Data:
+## Extracting Data:

 1. Pulled 2 CSV files from the OECD website:

-1. [Employment rate](https://data.oecd.org/emp/employment-rate.htm): Employment rates are defined as a measure of the extent to which available labour resources (people available to work) are being used.
+A.  [Employment rate](https://data.oecd.org/emp/employment-rate.htm): Employment rates are defined as a measure of the extent to which available labour resources (people available to work) are being used.
 They are calculated as the ratio of the employed to the working age population.

-2. [Gross domestic product (GDP)](https://data.oecd.org/gdp/gross-domestic-product-gdp.htm): Gross domestic product (GDP) is the standard measure of the value added created through the production of goods and services in a country during a certain period. [measured in US dollars]
+B.  [Gross domestic product (GDP)](https://data.oecd.org/gdp/gross-domestic-product-gdp.htm): Gross domestic product (GDP) is the standard measure of the value added created through the production of goods and services in a country during a certain period. [measured in US dollars]

-# Transforming Data:
+## Transforming Data:

-1. Loading the csv files to dataframes with pandas
+#### 1. Loading the csv files to dataframes with pandas

-2. Removing the unnecessary data
+#### 2. Removing the unnecessary data

-1. Employment rates:
+A)  Employment rates:

 -   Keeping only the total unemployment, removed the metrics segmented by gender